Manufacturers optimize their delivery tactics to maximize profit and minimize product wait times.

 Step 4 - Run the simulation with the Pathmind policy.

-Back in AnyLogic, open the pathmindHelper properties and select the downloaded policy file.
+Back in AnyLogic, open the pathmindHelper properties and locate the policy file.

 Now run the included Monte Carlo experiment to validate the results.
 Observe its behavior with a policy being used.
 Wait times are dramatically lower than the "nearest manufacturing center" heuristic.